How Improper Belt Tension Can Damage Your Bearings

 Why Improper Belt Tension is Detrimental

-When belts do not have the proper tension, they can cause damage to your equipment, pulleys, bearings, and motor.
+Improper belt tension, whether too tight or loose, can quickly damage equipment.
+When belts do not have proper tension, they can cause excessive wear on pulleys, bearings, and motors.
 This damage can happen anytime, wasting dozens of man-hours and halting productivity.
-Being forced to prematurely replace belts, pulleys, and even shafts or motors can also disrupt your maintenance schedule and lead to costly repairs.
+Being forced to prematurely replace belts, pulleys, and even shafts or motors can disrupt your maintenance schedule and lead to costly repairs.

-If a belt is too loose, the belt is at risk of slippage.
+A belt that is too loose can slip on the pulley, reducing the efficiency of power transmission.
 Belt slippage occurs when the belt and the pulley do not have a firm grip.
 This, in turn, reduces the power transfer from your motor, decreasing efficiency and wasting energy.
-The friction from these slips can also generate massive amounts of heat, damaging the belts and the machine, or even starting a fire.
+The friction from these slips can generate massive amounts of heat, damaging the belts and the machine or even starting a fire.

 A loose belt can also lead to premature failure of the belt itself, as well as the bearings.
 For this reason, it’s important to watch out for common signs of a loose belt to avoid belt slippage and misalignment.
 These signs can include: